evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   let starAngle = starNumber * angleBetweenNeighbours;
 ```

 Inside the loop we go from the the rightmost star counterclockwise, and we want to calculate the angle to the current star with index `starNumber`.
-This angle is just the star index multiplied by the angle between neighbours, as shown on Fig. 11.
+This angle `starAngle` is just the star index multiplied by the angle between neighbours, as shown on Fig. 11.

 <div class='isTextCentered'>
   <img class='isMax400PxWide' src='/image/blog/2020-08-01-two-galaxies/0110_star_angle.png' alt='A star angle.'/>